mihailfox/proxmox-openapi/packages/proxmox-openapi/README.md

 Generate Proxmox OpenAPI artifacts (raw snapshot, normalized IR, OpenAPI JSON/YAML) from the comfort of your own CI – now with dedicated commands for every stage of the pipeline.

+## Requirements
+- Node.js 24 or newer.
+- For installs from GitHub Packages, configure authentication as shown below.

 ## Installation

 ```bash